dice-group/IGUANA/docs_new/configuration/queries.md

 # Queries

 Benchmarks often involve running a series of queries against a database and measuring their performances.
-The query handler in Iguana is responsible for storing, selecting and loading queries for the benchmarking process.
+The query handler in Iguana is responsible for loading and selecting queries for the benchmarking process.

 Inside the stresstest task, the query handler is configured with the `queries` property.
 Every worker instance of the same worker configuration will use the same query handler.